 Modern slavery statement

-2. Our Modern Slavery Statement applies to all companies within the mhs homes group.
+3. Our Modern Slavery Statement applies to all companies within the mhs homes group.
 We are committed to renewing our modern slavery statement annually and reviewing any measurables that are outlined in the statement.

 Procurement

 We have a dedicated procurement team who adhere to all relevant procurement policy and legislation.
-As a result, we are able to fully consider quality, price and purpose prior to making buying decisions.
-We have contract managers in place for every supplier we use, which enables us to achieve and maintain the highest standards possible at all times.
+As a result, we can fully consider quality, price and purpose prior to making buying decisions.
+We have contract managers in place for every supplier we use, which enables us to always achieve and maintain the highest standards possible.
 We only use specified, reputable employment agencies to source labour.
-This statement extends to all our suppliers as well as their subcontractors.

 We carry out an annual contractor health check to clarify and confirm that suppliers are compliant and meet the following requirements:

-All employees:
+All employees

-1. Are legally able to work
+1. Are legally able to work.

 2. Have freely chosen employment (no forced or bonded labour)

-3. Have a written contract
+3. Have a written contract.

-4. Have not had to pay fees or lodge documents to obtain work
+4. Have not had to pay fees or lodge documents to obtain work.

-5. Understand their statutory rights (i.e. sick pay and holiday pay)
+5. Understand their statutory rights (i.e. sick pay and holiday pay).

-6. Are paid in accordance with national law
+6. Are paid in accordance with national law.

-7. Are working in a safe and hygienic environment
+7. Are working in a safe and hygienic environment.

-8. Are not expected to work excessively long hours and that working hours comply with national laws and guidelines
+8. Are not expected to work excessively long hours and that working hours comply with national laws and guidelines.

-The percentage of compliant suppliers is reported to mhs homes group Board annually.
+The percentage of compliant suppliers is reported to mhs homes Group Board annually.

 We understand that our customer base is representative of a diverse set of backgrounds and needs, and that isolated customers or individuals with vulnerabilities may be especially at risk.
 We will, therefore, carry out all processes to help us identify any at risk or vulnerable residents or groups in our properties.

-We recognise that the use of our homes to facilitate modern slavery is a risk, and so, any suspected cases of tenancy fraud will be reported to our Finance, Risk and Audit committee quarterly.
+We recognise that the use of our homes to facilitate Modern Slavery is a risk, and so, any suspected cases of tenancy fraud will be reported to our Finance, Risk and Audit committee quarterly.
 Likewise, any tenancy found to have been granted on a fraudulent application will be terminated through the appropriate mechanisms.

-Our colleagues
+Our Staff

 We ensure that all relevant processes to ensure compliance with UK employment law are drawn upon at all times.
 This includes a commitment towards meeting salaries in accordance with the Living Wage Foundation, and the National Living Wage for apprentices.

-All our staff-based policies and procedures comply with UK employment law and work to mitigate the risks posed by modern slavery and human trafficking as follows:
+All our staff-based policies and procedures comply with UK employment law and work to mitigate the risks posed by Modern Slavery and Human Trafficking as follows:

 • All new employees go through robust vetting procedures and ID confirmation